vboussange/PiecewiseInference.jl/readme.md

 ## Getting started

+Check out [this blog post](https://vboussange.github.io/post/piecewiseinference/) providing a hands-on tutorial.
-See the documentation and the `test` folder for up-to-date examples.
+See also the documentation and the `test` folder.

 ## Related packages
 `DiffEqFlux` is a package with similar goals as `PiecewiseInference`, and proposes the method `DiffEqFlux.multiple_shooting`, which is close to `PiecewiseInference.inference` but where initial conditions are not inferred. `PiecewiseInference` further proposes several utility methods for model selection.